biancajemsten/project-4-wdi/README.md

 <p align="center"><img src="https://i.imgur.com/7CPwFaq.gif" width="700"></p>

-**Choosing final times.** When the event creator is satisfied with the amount of votes received, he may choose to click the button `Pick Date` on one or more chosen time slots.
+**Choosing final times.** When the organizer is satisfied with the amount of votes received, he may choose to click the button `Pick Date` on one or more chosen time slots.
-When the creator has chosen the final times of the event they’re able to submit them, which changes the event to now, instead of displayed all of the different time slots, to now only displaying the chosen timeslots, notifying the invited users with an SMS that the final times for the event have been chosen, reminding them to attend at the right time and location.
+When the organizer has selected and submitted the final times of the event, the layout of the page changes to only display the final times instead of all choices.
+The submission also notifies the invited users with an SMS that the final times for the event have been chosen, reminding them to attend at the right time and location.

 #### Challenges